 Great Smoky Mountains National Park

-- Little River Road — an 18-mile stretch that follows the Little River from Gatlinburg to Cades Cove where black bears enjoying fishing
+- Little River Road — an 18-mile stretch that follows the Little River from Gatlinburg to Cades Cove where black bears enjoy fishing

 - Cades Cove — a lush valley area where you can easily spot wildlife in the open meadows and clearings from your car, bike, or feet